ttulka/cppc/README.md

 ### Hello World

-For computing "Hello World," we need to interpret integers in registers as a string.
+For computing "Hello World" we need to interpret integers in registers as a string.
  We can achieve this by defining an alphabet and concatenating register values.

 | Symbol | Binary |